huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 Reinforcement learning can be used to prepare a model for this purpose.
-Reinforcement Learning models are trained in a dynamic environment by learning a policy from its own experiences following the principles of exploration and exploitation that minimize disruption to traffic.
-Self-driving cars may learn from many aspects which will make it able to make a optimal decision when stuck in a situation.In this case we can also call it as scenario based learning.
+Reinforcement Learning models are trained in a dynamic environment by learning a policy from their own experiences, following the principles of exploration and exploitation that minimize disruption to traffic.
+Self-driving cars may learn from many aspects, enabling them to make optimal decisions when stuck in a situation.
+In this case, we can also call it scenario-based learning.

 Some of the autonomous driving tasks where reinforcement learning could be applied include trajectory optimization, motion planning, dynamic pathing, controller optimization, and scenario-based learning policies for highways.
 Reinforcement Learning agents are trained in dynamic environments to optimize trajectories.
 The agents learn motion planning, route changing, decision and position of parking and speed control, etc.